How Loan trusts can be used to plan for inheritance tax, school fees, pensions and death benefits.

 Inheritance tax (IHT) planning

 Consider subsequently using loan ‘waivers’ to utilise the inheritance tax annual exemption.
+These may be appropriate where the investor is confident that he/she no longer needs access to the full outstanding loan balance.
 Larger waivers will be gifts subject to the seven year rule.
+These larger gifts will give rise to a chargeable lifetime transfer in the case of a discretionary loan trust and a Potentially Exempt Transfer for a Bare loan trust.
 Loan waivers must be made by way of deed.

 Bare/absolute trust structures lack the flexibility of discretionary trust arrangements.